jgongd/det-finetune-swallow-tokyotechllm/README.md

 from hf_callback import DetCallback
 ```

 - ModelArguments Class: No major changes.
-We want to add --use_lora attribute.
+We want to add --use_lora attribute to enable Low-rank Adaptation technique.

 ```bash
 use_lora: bool = field(